 FOR IMMEDIATE RELEASE, 22nd April 2020

-As researchers across the world rush to test a coronavirus vaccine in people, without prior testing in animals, Ricky Gervais raises the vital question: is there any real scientific value in animal testing?
+As researchers across the world rush to test a coronavirus vaccine in people, without the usual many years of prior testing in animals, Ricky Gervais raises the vital question: is there any real scientific value in animal testing?

 In a filmed conversation with medical doctor Ray Greek – to be published on social media for World Day for Laboratory Animals, 24th April – Ricky Gervais calls for a Government-mandated scientific hearing on animal experiments, judged by independent experts from the relevant fields of science.

 Founded upon current medical evidence, the hearing will expose the widely documented failure of animal tests in the search for human treatments and cures: a failure reported by the British Medical Journal and Food and Drug Administration, which states that 9 out of 10 new human medicines fail in human clinical trials, because animals cannot predict human responses.
 Pharmaceutical companies write openly about the failure of animal tests in their drug development process: the US-based National Cancer Institute says we have lost cures for cancer because studies in rodents have been believed.

 In their filmed conversation, Dr. Greek explains to Ricky why key biological differences between animals and humans lead to worthless and damaging results from animal experiments.
 Ricky Gervais says the outcome of this public science hearing “will be the greatest scientific discovery in the world: that animal testing doesn’t work, let’s stop it and put all this money into something that works… it’s a game changer.”